marmelab/react-admin/docs/SimpleShowLayout.md

 ## Controlled Mode

 By default, `<SimpleShowLayout>` reads the record from the `ResourceContext`.
-But by passing a `record` prop, you can render the component outside of a `ResourceContext`.
+But by passing a `record` prop, you can render the component outside a `ResourceContext`.

 {% raw %}
 ```jsx